RESTFest/2019.restfest.org/_includes/faq.md

 In fact, you can present anything you find exciting: the biggest challenge they're facing, a cool tool they've used or built, or lessons learned from working on a new team - or none of the above.
 Sometimes a participant simply poses a question to the entire group, and lively conversation ensues.
-Finally, API-related subjects are preferred but there have been exceptions too.
+Surely, API-related subjects are preferred but there have been exceptions indeed.